 A criminal record will affect your family, your career, your education, your reputation, as well as your finances, among other negative implications.
 For instance, lengthy probation can take away your freedoms and privileges.
 At the same time, court-ordered treatment programs will not only consume your time but also drain your finances, since you have to cover the costs of such programs.
 Also, a criminal conviction comes with social stigma, which can affect your relationships with family and friends.
 Besides that, a criminal conviction can prevent you from securing educational or job opportunities, thus ruining your life forever.

-If you want to minimize the negative implications of a conviction or even avoid a conviction completely, then you need to consult experienced Hanover VA possession of marijuana attorneys.
+If you want to minimize the negative implications of a conviction or even avoid a conviction completely, then you need to consult experienced Hanover VA marijuana attorneys.
 As experienced criminal defense lawyers, we understand the serious ramifications of the charges you are facing, as well as the long-term effects of a conviction.
-We are dedicated to providing professional and high-quality legal representation if you have been charged with marijuana possession and distribution in Hanover Virginia.
+We are dedicated to providing professional and high-quality legal representation if you have been charged with marijuana possession with intent to distribute or distribution in Hanover Virginia.

 At The Weiland Firm, PLC, we develop and nurture strong and personal relationships with our clients.
 As your criminal defense attorneys, we strive to provide you with the same level of legal guidance that we would extend to our friends and family.
 Once you reach out to us, you are entrusting us with plenty of priceless things such as your reputation, your freedom and most importantly, your life.
 Therefore, we don’t take this for granted, and we treat this responsibility with the highest level of seriousness that it deserves.
 Handling complex felony cases, as well as minor misdemeanors, the law firm of The Weiland Firm, PLC, will treat your case with utmost discretion while representing your best interests at all times.